-You never want to be so hands off that you’re out of touch with your rental properties, but there’s an inarguable appeal to being less involved on a daily basis.
+You never want to be so handed off that you’re out of touch with your rental properties, but there’s an inarguable appeal to being less involved on a daily basis.
 Here are three specific reasons:

 - Fewer frustrations.
 When you’re hands off, you’re involved in fewer day-to-day issues, personally.
 This will lower your stress level and create fewer frustrations to have to worry about.